Mowbraytown Presbyterian Church: Description

-The Mowbraytown Presbyterian Church group consists of a church, with a small kindergarten room attached at the rear, and an adjacent hall to the east, which are located on a level corner site in East Brisbane.
+The former Mowbraytown Presbyterian Church group consists of a former church, with a small kindergarten room attached at the rear, and an adjacent hall to the east, which are located on a level corner site in East Brisbane.

-The single-storeyed timber church, with timber buttresses, has been clad with fibrous cement sheeting and sprayed with a rough finish concrete render.
+The single-storeyed timber former church, with timber buttresses, has been clad with fibrous cement sheeting and sprayed with a rough finish concrete render.
 The building has a steep pitched gable roof, a twin gable transept, sprocketed eaves, asbestos cement tiles laid in a diamond pattern and a sheet metal spire surmounted by a cross over the south end of the nave.
 A small apse extends to the north with a vestry to the west and a store with a corrugated iron roof to the east.
 A timber kindergarten room, clad in the same material, with a steep pitch gable roof is attached to the north.
 The building has narrow lancet hopper windows, with leadlight panels to the nave and transept, concrete stumps to the perimeter and a timber and asbestos cement tile hood to the north nave round window.

 The south entry, almost to the property boundary, has twin double timber doors with arched fanlights and an asbestos cement tile awning supported by paired timber brackets.
 The gable above has a triple lancet window with leadlight panels and an arched timber surround, a battened top panel and paired timber brackets.